sybila/biodivine-bn-classifier/benchmarks/README.md

 - coloured model checking for a subset of 5 (out of 7) PSBN models with fastest computation times and lowest memory requirements
 - classification experiments on 5 PSBNs models involving higher arity function symbols

 To run the partial benchmarks, execute the following commands from the `benchmarks` directory.
-This script is expected to take `1 hour` to successfully finish on the `TACAS'23 VM` with 8GB of RAM.
+This script is expected to take `1 hour` to successfully finish on a standard laptop with 8GB of RAM.
 ```
 bash run-benchmarks-subset.sh
 ```

-This script is expected to take less than `1H` to finish on the `TACAS'23 VM`.
-It does not rely on parallel execution.

 #### B) Executing full benchmarks
 The full benchmark version involves: